1.1 – Why should I invest?

-To drive the point across, let us make few simple assumptions..
+To drive the point across, let us make a few simple assumptions –

-- The cost of living is likely to go up by 8% year on year
+- The cost of living is likely to go up by 8% yearly.

-- You are 30 years old and plan to retire at 50.
-This leaves you with 20 more years to earn
+- You are 30 years old and plan to retire at 50, this translates to 20 working years.

-- Your expenses are fixed and don’t foresee any other expense
+- Your expenses are fixed, and you don’t foresee any other expenses.

-Going by these assumptions, here is how the cash balance will look like in 20 years.
+Going by these assumptions, here is what the cash balance will look like in 20 years.

 |Years||Yearly Income||Yearly Expense||Cash Retained|

-If one were to analyze these numbers, you would soon realize this is a scary situation to be in.
-Few things are quite startling from the above calculations:
+If one were to analyze these numbers, one would soon realize this is a scary situation.
+A few things are quite obvious –

-- Since your expenses are fixed, your lifestyle has not changed over the years, you probably even suppressed your lifelong aspirations – better home, better car, vacations etc
+- Since your expenses are fixed, your lifestyle has not changed over the years, and you probably even suppressed your lifelong aspirations – a better home, car, vacations, etc.

-- After you retire, assuming the expenses will continue to grow at 8%, Rs.1.7Crs is good enough to sail you through roughly for about 8 years of post retirement life.
-8th year onwards you will be in a very tight spot with literally no savings left to back you up.
+- After you retire, assuming the expenses will continue to grow at 8%, the retirement corpus of Rs.1.7Crs is good enough to sail you through roughly 8 years of post-retirement life.
+8th year onwards, you will be in a tight spot with literally no savings left to back you up.

-What would you do after you run out of all the money in 8 years time?
+What would you do after you run out of money in 8 years?
 How do you fund your life?
-Is there a way to ensure that you collect a larger sum at the end of 20 years?
+Is there a way to ensure that you collect a more considerable sum at the end of 20 years?

-Let’s consider another scenario where instead of keeping the cash idle, you choose to invest the cash in an investment option that grows at let’s say 12% per annum.
-For example – in the first year you retained Rs.240,000/- which when invested at 12% per annum for 20 years (19 years assuming you invest at the end of 1st year), yields Rs.2,067,063/- at the end of the 20th year.
+Let’s consider another scenario where instead of keeping the cash idle, you choose to invest the cash in an investment option that grows at, let’s say, 12% per annum.
+For example – in the first year, you retained Rs.240,000/- which, when invested at 12% per annum for 20 years (19 years assuming you invest at the end of 1st year), yields Rs.2,067,063/- at the end of the 20th year.
 For those interested in math, here is how that works –

 |Years||Yearly Income||Yearly Expense||Cash Retained||Retained Cash Invested @12%|